smertiens/contemply/docs/source/beginners_tutorial.rst

         -> "# $pkg_name"
         -> "$description"
     <<

+In this example you can also see, that there are several ways to add

 To create the requirements.txt file (which is basically one required package per line) we use :ref:`forloops` to iterate